-[US ALT Article X.10: Expert Advisory Groups and Bodies
+[BN/ID/US ALT Article X.10: Expert Advisory Groups and Bodies

 1. The Parties recognize that their respective regulatory agencies may establish groups or bodies from whom the agencies seek expert advice and recommendations with respect to the preparation or implementation of regulations, given the important, additional perspective or expertise such groups or bodies may provide.

-The Parties also recognize that obtaining advice and recommendations from an expert group or body should [AU/NZ: normally] complement, rather than substitute for, public consultation.
+2. The Parties also recognize that obtaining advice and recommendations from an expert group or body [AU/FJ/KR/MY/NZ/US: should normally] complement, rather than substitute for, public consultation.

-Each Party should provide that, as appropriate to the particular context, the membership of any expert group or body established by a regulatory agency includes a range and diversity of views and interests.
+3. Each Party [US: should] [KR: is encouraged to] provide that, as appropriate to the particular context, the membership of any expert group or body established by a regulatory agency includes a range and diversity of views and interests.

-If advice or recommendations are sought from an expert group or body, then the Party should [AU/NZ: ,as appropriate to the particular context,] make publicly available information relating to the group or body’s mandates, functions, composition, activities, and final outcomes.
+4. If advice or recommendations are sought from an expert group or body, then the Party [US: should] [KR: is encouraged to][AU/FJ/MY/PH/NZ: ,as appropriate to the particular context,] make publicly available information relating to the group or body’s mandates, functions, composition, activities, and final outcomes.

-Each Party should [AU/NZ: , where appropriate,] also allow a reasonable opportunity for interested persons to provide input to such groups or bodies.]
+5. Each Party [US: should] [KR: is encouraged to] [AU/FJ/MY/NZ: , where appropriate,] also allow a reasonable opportunity for interested persons to provide input to such groups or bodies.]

 Article X.11: Regulatory Analysis